 In the case of the InstallerReference files, it’s unclear what they are and how severe they are.

 Restoro is safe in that you can expect it not to mangle up your computer, and I have not read any reports of it corrupting a system in any way.
 I had no issues with it.
 However, I should mention that in my testing of it there were some rather aggressive and annoying marketing tactics where as long as I had Restoro installed on my machine, it would often come up with pop-up videos asking me to buy the full version — even when I wasn’t using the software at all.
 That’s my only complaint with it as far as its user experience and whether it’s safe.
 After testing Restoro for this review, I was able to uninstall it completely without any issues.

 Does Restoro come up with false positives to get you to buy the software?

 This is a common tactic fake anti-virus software does to scare you and think you need to pay for a full version.
 I do not believe Restoro does this (if you have firm evidence that Restoro does make up false positives in any way, please contact us with the details and we’ll investigate).
 In my testing of Restoro, everything it came back with was real.
 I also spent a fair amount of time searching online for reports of fake reports from Restoro (e.g. there are many threads on it on anti-virus and Microsoft forums like this one) but didn’t see any conclusive evidence against it.

 Is there a free, cracked or torrented version of Restoro?

 We do not condone stealing software, and doubt there is a reliable cracked version of Restoro in any case (if you find one, very good chance it’s a virus).
 If you want a license key for it, buy it.

 Are there any coupon or promo codes for Restoro?

-I am not aware of any working coupon or promo codes for Restoro at this time.
-If there are any, they should be available on the latest page of the website here.
+If there are any coupon or promo codes for Restoro right now, they should be available on the latest page of the website here.

 Should you pay for Restoro?